 - The use of music should typically be avoided.

 - When editing, please avoid use of transitions that employ special effects or are otherwise distracting.
 A simple cross-dissolve or fade is best.

-- Videos that are under 30 seconds' duration should be submitted when a very specific result or finding is being demonstrated.
-For example, a smartphone video of a unique physical examination finding is acceptable for submission without introduction or narration.
+- Videos that are under thirty seconds' duration should be submitted when a very specific result or finding is being demonstrated.
+For example, a smartphone video of a unique physical examination finding is acceptable without introduction or narration.

 Videos that illustrate surgical technique should meet the following requirements:

 - The viewer should be oriented to the position of the patient, the laterality of the extremity and anatomic orientation.
-Excessive zoom should be avoided except where absolutely necessary.
 An initial wide-angle shot and then zooming to the site of interest is helpful.

 - Careful attention should be given to ensure as clear a surgical field as possible.
 Liberal use of sponges and suction is encouraged.
-However, coordination with surgical staff should be performed to avoid crossing of hands, sponges and instruments into the field of view of the camera.
+Also, coordinate with surgical staff to avoid crossing of hands, sponges, and instruments into the field of view of the camera.
 Similarly, arthroscopic pump pressure may be slightly raised to reduce bleeding.

 - Avoid use of white surgical gloves, as they reflect light and alter the white balance of the video.
 Brown or tan gloves are preferred.